Thank you! Your submission has been received!

 JavaScript, The Front-end's Stalwart

-It was with the advent of AJAX in 1999 (standardized in 2006) that JavaScript gained a second wind.
+It was with the advent of AJAX in 1999 (standardised in 2006) that JavaScript gained a second wind.
 Before AJAX, JavaScript was mostly used to animate and provide interactivity to some webpages.
 Though, as this interactivity would not involve interchanging data with the server - it would only consist on accessory display-logic.

 With AJAX, JavaScript started to perform key tasks in our web-applications application-logic, to the point that nowadays it’s hard to find web-applications that do not require a browser with JavaScript enabled in order to work.
 It was after this change that the JavaScript ecosystem started to expand as a client-side programming language.